 Why am I telling you this?
 Is my accusation of God’s commitment to me a grave danger to my Catholic faith?
-Is my feeling of abandonment caused by outside factors such as my work, stress, the winter weather or something else?
+Is my feeling of abandonment caused by outside factors such as my work, stress, the winter weather?
 Perhaps.
 However, I felt compelled to journal about my inner struggles as a Catholic man as a type of prayer to God Himself.

-Let me back up and explain how I have grown to realize that feeling abandoned by God is not necessarily a bad thing.
-A few years ago, I was taking graduate theology courses and there was a particular class where I was required to read St. John of the Cross’s A Dark Night of the Soul– a spiritual grace that flowed from his period of spiritual loneliness.
+A few years ago, I took graduate theology courses.
+There was a particular class where I was required to read St. John of the Cross’s A Dark Night of the Soul– a spiritual grace that flowed from his period of spiritual loneliness.
 During this time of my life, I starting reading the Diary of St. Maria Faustina and she expressed similar sentiment.
 The Polish saint writes, “O Jesus, today my soul is as though darkened by suffering.
 Not a single ray of light” (Diary 195), Her words express my exact thoughts today.

 Maybe God is allowing me to suffer loneliness because He knows that this will direct me on the path of prayer again.
 See I have not been the best Catholic.
 I have been impatient at work and home.
 I allow doubt to creep into my life.
 Perhaps this spiritual abandonment is the greatest gift God can grant to me now.
 Perhaps God is doing the same thing in your life now.
 Let’s embrace this loneliness together and continue to hope in God’s Providence.
 Amen.